 Poppers are one of the easiest bass lures to fish, so they make great lures for beginners.
 This is because there is no finesse or careful strike detection required to effectively catch bass with a popper.
 For a basic retrieve, you simply cast it out and give the rod a solid jerk every so often.
 While the lure is at rest you reel in the slack line.

-This is usually a good length of time for the pause period.
-Some strikes occur randomly while the lure is sitting still, so always be ready to set the hook.
+This is usually a good length of time for a pause period.
+Some strikes occur randomly while the lure is floating there, so always be ready to set the hook.